pnnl/raft-model.github.io/README.md

 # The Framework

-RAFT is a collection of a variety of models and tools which, when combined, can simulate large numbers of TCs which are both realistic and physically consistent with the large-scale atmospheric forcing conditions.
+RAFT is a collection of models and tools written in Python, which when combined can simulate large numbers of TCs which are both realistic and physically consistent with the large-scale atmospheric forcing conditions.

 ## Synthetic TC Model